-Change of date
+Change of date and going to virtual

-september 24, 2020 @ 6pm, The laurel place
+september 24, 2020 @ 6pm

 NWABR’s annual gala is both a fundraiser and a celebration of biomedical research.

-Theme: beating Type 1 diabetes mellitus (t1d)
+The Theme of the Gala was Beating Type 1 diabetes mellitus (t1d)

-- The Alvin J. Thompson Award: in 2020 this award is given to Dr. Carla Greenbaum.
+- The Alvin J. Thompson Award: in 2020 this award was given to Dr. Carla Greenbaum.
 This Award reflects the recipients high standing in the life science community with engagement in cutting edge research alongside a commitment to ethical research practices and the advancement of public trust in research.
 Read more about Carla's work here.

-NWABR Distinguished Service Awards are giving to NWABR staff, Board and other community members in honor of their personal contributions to the work of NWABR.
+NWABR Distinguished Service Awards are given to NWABR staff, Board and other community members in honor of their personal contributions to the work of NWABR.
 These Awards were instigated in 2016 and the past recipients were: